 12. Practice with the building codes ahead of time

-Some of the most frequently used codes and standards are just about the only thing we’ll tell you to memorize for the exam.
-But you really do need to know these, so you don’t have to waste time on exam day looking them up.
+Some of the most frequently used codes and standards are helpful to memorize for the exam.
+You really do need to know these so you don’t have to waste time on exam day looking them up.

 There will be some differences between some of these and the codes you use in your job, so be aware of the differences.
 Of course, you will have a copy to refer to on exam day, but you’ll waste time and are likely to make mistakes if you don't know already know them.

-If you decide not to memorize something, but you think you might need it on exam day, you need to know how to find it quickly.
+If you decide not to memorize something but think you might need it on exam day, you need to know how to find it quickly.
 But the more you remember, the more time you’ll save.

 13. Practice both residential and commercial case studies

-You’ll have to work with both on exam day, regardless of your work experience.
+On the practicum exam, you’ll have to work with both residential and commercial scenarios, regardless of your work experience.

-When I took the exam, I was a hospitality designer and had loads of experience planning all kinds of public and guest spaces.
-But I hadn't worked in residential interiors for quite a few years.
+When I took the exam, I was a hospitality designer with loads of experience planning public and guest spaces.
+But I hadn’t worked in residential interiors for quite a few years.

 If I hadn’t practiced with residential spaces, I’m not sure I would have passed.